Gonzalez & Waddington – Attorneys at Law

 The prosecution is not required to prove the accused knew that (state the name of the alleged victim) had not attained the age of 16 years at the time the alleged sexual act(s) occurred.
 However, an honest and reasonable mistake of fact as to (state the name of the alleged victim)’s age is a defense to (that) (those) charged offense(s).

-“Mistake of fact as to age” means the accused held, as a result of ignorance or mistake, an incorrect belief that the other person engaging in the sexual conduct was at least 16 years old.
-The ignorance or mistake must have existed in the mind of the accused and must have been reasonable under all the circumstances.
-To be reasonable the ignorance or mistake must have been based on information, or lack of it, which would indicate to a reasonable person that (state the name of the alleged victim) was at least 16 years old.
-Additionally, the ignorance or mistake cannot be based on the negligent failure to discover the true facts.
+To be reasonable, the ignorance or mistake must have been based on information, or lack thereof, which would indicate to a reasonable person that (state the name of the alleged victim) was at least 16 years old.
+Additionally, ignorance or mistake cannot be based on the negligent failure to discover the facts.
 Negligence is the absence of due care.
 Due care is what a reasonably careful person would do under the same or similar circumstances.

-A “preponderance” means more likely than not.
-If you are not convinced by a preponderance of the evidence that, at the time of the charged sexual assault of a child, the accused was under a mistaken belief that (state the name of the alleged victim) was at least 16 years old, the defense does not exist.
-Even if you conclude the accused was under the honest and mistaken belief that (state the name of the alleged victim) was at least 16 years old, if you are not convinced by preponderance of the evidence that, at the time of the charged sexual assault of a child, the accused’s mistake was reasonable, the defense does not exist.
+Even if you conclude that the accused was under the honest and mistaken belief that (state the name of the alleged victim) was at least 16 years old, if a preponderance does not convince you of the evidence that, at the time of the charged sexual assault of a child, the accused’s mistake was reasonable, the defense does not exist.

 NOTE 2: Voluntary intoxication and mistake of fact as to age.
 If there is evidence of the accused’s voluntary intoxication, the following instruction is appropriate:

-There is evidence in this case that indicates that, at the time of the alleged sexual assault of a child, the accused may have been under the influence of (alcohol) (drugs).
-The accused’s state of voluntary intoxication, if any, at the time of the offense is not relevant to mistake of fact.
-A mistaken belief that (state the name of the alleged victim) was at least 16 years of age must be that which a reasonably careful, ordinary, prudent, sober adult would have had under the circumstances at the time of the offense.
+A mistaken belief that (state the name of the alleged victim) was at least 16 years of age must be what a reasonably careful, ordinary, prudent, sober adult would have had under the circumstances at the time of the offense.
 Voluntary intoxication does not permit what would be an unreasonable belief in the mind of a sober person to be considered reasonable because the person is intoxicated.

 NOTE 5: Marriage.

 It is a defense that the persons engaging in the sexual act were at that time married to each other, except where the accused commits a sexual act upon the person when the accused knows or reasonably should know that the other person is asleep, unconscious, or otherwise unaware that the sexual act is occurring or when the other person is incapable of consenting to the sexual act due to impairment by any drug, intoxicant, or other similar substance, and that condition was known or reasonably should have been known by the accused.
-If raised by some evidence, the military judge must advise the members that the defense has the burden of proving by a preponderance of the evidence that a marriage existed.
-When marriage between the accused and the alleged victim of the sexual assault of a child has been raised, include the following instruction:

 The evidence has raised the issue of marriage between the accused and (state the name of the alleged victim) concerning the offense(s) of sexual assault of a child, as alleged in (the) Specification(s) (___) of (the) (Additional) Charge (___).It is a defense to (that) (those) charged offense(s) that the accused and (state the name of the alleged victim) were married to each other when they engaged in the sexual act(s).